Bogie Checks in

 He would also appear in over 40 films, mostly for Warners, many of which – “Casablanca” (1942), “To Have and To Have Not” (1944) and “The Big Sleep” (1946) among many others – would become classics of American film.
 He would become – not just a star – he’d become one of the enduring stars, the immortals.

 Humphrey Bogart was born Christmas Day 1899 in Manhattan.
-His father was a surgeon and his mother was Maud Humphrey, was a well-known commercial artist.
+His father was a surgeon and his mother was Maud Humphrey, a well-known commercial artist.
 He attended private schools, but was prone to misbehavior almost from the start.
 “I always liked stirring up things, needling authority,” Bogart later said.
 “I guess I got it from my parents.
 They needled everyone, including each other.”

 He served in the Navy during WWI.
 When his service ended, he got a job stage managing a touring theatrical company.
 His first acting experiences came through understudying minor roles.
-He was soon cast in small roles, however, gradually developed into a serviceable Broadway actor.
+He was soon cast in small roles, however, gradually developing into a serviceable Broadway actor.
 By 1924, he was playing leads and getting good notices.

 Acting left Bogart with plenty of free time to pursue what would become lifelong predilections, drinking and women.
 One of his favorite haunts was Tony’s, a speakeasy in Midtown that was popular with theatre types and writers, like the journalist and future movie producer Mark Hellinger, as well as members of the Algonquin Round Table, one of whom, theatre critic Alexander Woollcott, was a friend of Helen Menken, a popular and well-connected actress Bogart was dating and would soon marry.
 Wollcott was a founder of the Algonquin Round Table and through him Bogie met Robert Benchley, Dorothy Parker and others in the group.